django-tastypie/django-tastypie/docs/resources.rst

 .. method:: ModelResource.check_filtering(self, field_name, filter_type='exact', filter_bits=None)

-Given a field name, a optional filter type and an optional list of additional relations, determine if a field can be filtered on.
+Given a field name, an optional filter type and an optional list of additional relations, determine if a field can be filtered on.

 If a filter does not meet the needed conditions, it should raise an